-Varnishing is a process in which a clear coating is applied to a printed surface in order to protect it from wear, tear, and environmental damage.
-This clear coating can be either glossy or matte, and is typically applied using a roller or sprayer.
+Varnishing is applying a clear coating to printed surfaces to protect them against wear, tear, and environmental damage.
+This clear coat may be glossy or matte depending on its application method; typically, this roller or sprayer is employed.

-Varnishing is a process that is applied to printed materials in order to protect them from dirt, fingerprints, smudging, and other types of wear and tear.
-It can also give printed materials a glossy finish that makes them more eye-catching.
-Varnishing is typically done after the printing process is complete.
+Varnishing is a process used to protect printed materials from dirt, fingerprints, smudging, and other forms of wear and tear.
+Varnishing can also give them an eye-catching glossy finish, making them more eye-catching – this step usually occurs after printing.

-Varnishing is typically done by hand, although some companies offer machine varnishing services.
-When varnishing by hand, a brush or roller is used to apply the varnish to the printed piece.
-The piece is then left to dry.
-Once dry, the varnish will have formed a protective layer over the printed piece.
+Varnishing is performed manually; however, some companies provide machine varnishing services.
+When varnishing by hand, a brush or roller is typically used to apply the varnish over a printed piece and wait until it dries to form a protective layer over the print piece.

-Varnishing is an important part of the printing process because it helps to ensure that your printed materials will look their best for as long as possible.
-It is especially important for materials that will be handled frequently, such as business cards, postcards, and brochures.
+Varnishing is an integral component of printing that ensures printed materials will retain their shine for as long as possible – this is particularly crucial with materials that will be handled often, such as business cards, postcards, and brochures.